isomerpages/moe-westwoodpri/_cca/Visual & Performing Arts/Brass Band.md

 ---
 ### **Brass Band**
 #### **Brief Description of CCA**
-Our Westwood Brass Band is a musical ensemble consisting of brass instruments.
+Our Westwood Brass Band is a musical ensemble consisting of brass and percussion instruments.
 During band practices, band members will learn music theory, sight-reading and learn how to play brass instruments such as cornets, euphoniums and horns.
 Through playing music together as an ensemble, band members also learn the important skills of teamwork.

 #### **CCA Objectives**
 Brass Band pupils will be learning: